KimBergstroem/max_fps-Gaming-Cafe-Website/README.md

 We wanted to choose colours that reflected the environment of dark and gaming, so we have chosen a variety of grey, red and white for our site.

-This colors are going to be implemented as 60-30-10 rule with the base of the color GunMetal.
+These colors are going to be implemented as 60-30-10 rule with the base of the color GunMetal.
 We want to have a more dark theme on the website.

 The colour palette was created using the [Coolors website](https://coolors.co/aeffd8-8affc1-8fdc97-ac8887-9f4a54).